ata4/mineshot/README.md

 To enable or disable the orthographic camera introduced in 1.4, just press numpad 5.
 If you have used Blender before, the keys are exactly the same:

+ - Numpad 5: Switch between perspective and orthograpic projection
+ - Control + Numpad 5: Switch between fixed and free camera
+ - Numpad 7: Top view
+ - Control + Numpad 7: Bottom view
+ - Numpad 1: Front view
+ - Control + Numpad 1: Back view
+ - Numpad 3: Right side view
+ - Control + Numpad 3: Left side view

+The camera view can be further configured using these keys.
+They can be switched to work in steps by holding control at the same time:

+ - Plus: Zoom in
+ - Minus: Zoom out
  - Numpad 4: Rotate left
  - Numpad 6: Rotate right
  - Numpad 8: Rotate up
  - Numpad 2: Rotate down
- - Numpad 7: Top view
- - Numpad 1: Front view
- - Numpad 3: Side view
- - Numpad 5: Switch between perspective and orthograpic projection
- - Shift + Numpad 5: Switch between fixed and free camera.
- - Plus: Zoom in
- - Minus: Zoom out

 ## Download